Alcibiades-Capital/valorem-website/site/_posts/2022-09-04-contributor-token-options.md

 ![Writing Contributor Token Options with Valorem](/assets/images/posts/contributor-token-options.png)

 In our [litepaper](https://valorem.xyz/docs/valorem-options-litepaper/#vesting-options),
-we outlined an alternative; Valorem Contributor Token Options (CTOs).
+we outlined an alternative; Valorem contributor token optionsg.
 Although our options primitive is not on mainnet yet, our UI is at a point where it's easy to show how simple it is to create token options for contributors with Valorem.
 Let's say that MakerDAO wanted to compensate contributors with MKR from the treasury,